-After a few months, when I finally launched my blog I proposed to him a written interview and he accepted.
+After a few months, when I finally launched this blog I proposed to him a written interview and he accepted.
 So, thanks to Will for accepting my request.
 I truly believe this article will motivate a lot of youngsters to start training and to stay dedicated to this path for their entire life.

 Honestly, the reasons why I proposed this interview have nothing to do with the fact that we share some things in common.
 I studied Will – the “fit over 40” man – on social media, and what I have discovered is truly amazing.

 This guy is over 40 and he looks like a 25 year-old youngster.
 It’s easy to presume that he had and still has a healthy and happy lifestyle.
 He is fit and damn muscular.
 Besides that, he attained a very functional and brutally strong body after years of working out with calisthenics.
 And there is more: the man has a job, a wife and he is a happy father.
 So, after discovering these things about him, my question was:

 How the hell did he manage to be a super advanced athlete while being busy with his career and family?!!!

 I mean, we all have 24 hours in a day!
 How organized can he be?!
 You’ll find out!